root-project/web/manual/trees/index.md

 But it's not nice to deal with files of multiple terabytes.
 ROOT allows to to split data across multiple files, where you can then access the files' tree parts as one large tree.
 That's done through {% include ref class="TChain" %}, which inherits from {% include ref class="TTree" %}:
-it wants to know the name of the trees in the files (has to be the same throughout), and the file names, and will act as if it was a huge, continuous tree:
+it wants to know the name of the trees in the files (which can be overridden when adding files), and the file names, and will act as if it was a huge, continuous tree:

 _**Example**_